agkozak/agkozak-zsh-prompt/README.md

 ### For users without a framework

-The agkozak ZSH prompt requires no framework and can be simply sourced from your `.zshrc` file.
+The agkozak Zsh prompt requires no framework and can be simply sourced from your `.zshrc` file.
 Clone the git repo:

     git clone https://github.com/agkozak/agkozak-zsh-prompt